-David Hird is a retired partner in Weil’s Washington, D.C. office who concentrated his practice on litigation in the areas of environmental law, insurance, and general commercial litigation, including bankruptcy cases.
+David Hird retired from the partnership in 2017.
+He was a partner in Weil’s Washington, D.C. office and concentrated his practice on litigation in the areas of environmental law, insurance, and general commercial litigation, including bankruptcy cases.

-Mr. Hird was a former senior trial attorney with the Environmental Enforcement Section of the Department of Justice, where he was lead counsel on behalf of the United States on several of the seminal Superfund cases including Reilly Tar, Ottati & Goss, Vertac and Cannons Engineering, and received two Special Achievement Awards from the Attorney General, and two Special Commendations.
+David was formerly senior trial attorney with the Environmental Enforcement Section of the Department of Justice, where he was lead counsel on behalf of the United States on several of the seminal Superfund cases including Reilly Tar, Ottati & Goss, Vertac and Cannons Engineering, and received two Special Achievement Awards from the Attorney General, and two Special Commendations.

-Mr. Hird was recognized as a leading Environmental Law practitioner in Chambers USA.
+David was recognized as a leading Environmental Law practitioner in Chambers USA many times.

 Commercial and Bankruptcy Litigation

-Mr. Hird represented numerous clients in commercial litigation.
+David represented numerous clients in commercial litigation.
 He represented clients enforcing security interests, guarantees, letters of credit, and contract rights in cases in federal and state courts, bankruptcy courts, and arbitration proceedings.
-He represented debtors in major chapter 11 cases, including Washington Mutual, Nortek, Armstrong, SemGroup, Enron, WorldCom, and Crescent Resources.

 David authored “Federal Brownfields Legislation,” Chapter 4 of ABA Book Publishing’s Brownfields: A Comprehensive Guide to Redeveloping Contaminated Property (3d Ed.
 2010), edited by Todd S. Davis and Scott A. Sherman.